-Theme Control Measures (What precautions are in place) Additional Actions Movement to and from school Students to be informed to walk to school if possible Bespoke information shared with those provided dedicated school transport once LA have confirmed plans and arrangements Advice given to those using public transports, to take necessary precautions or avoid its usage if possible, MCA to include in letter If car drop off is required, drop off zone and top car park to be used only, parents are not to leave their vehicle Parents cannot enter the Charlton building (Phone contact only) Students to walk to school individually, or in small groups following government guidance.
+Theme Control Measures Additional Actions (What precautions are in place) Movement to and from school Students to be informed to walk to school if possible Bespoke information shared with those provided dedicated school transport once LA have confirmed plans and arrangements Advice given to those using public transports, to take necessary precautions or avoid its usage if possible, MCA to include in letter If car drop off is required, drop off zone and top car park to be used only, parents are not to leave their vehicle Parents cannot enter the Charlton building (Phone contact only) Students to walk to school individually, or in small groups following government guidance.
 Staggered starts and finishes to be implemented, using to access points SLT to monitor extended school grounds to stop social gathering No parents or unauthorised adults to enter the building at any time.
 Parents to telephone with any queries or email SLT, Heads of Year, pastoral managers - School entrance and back gate, corridors, tutor base areas Teachers - In classrooms to receive students Car park - Julie Registers taken by staff on Bromcom system Parents and students to observe social distancing guidelines when dropping off and collecting their children.
-Only 1 parent can drop off/collect their child - parents to remain in vehicles Signs outside indicating to keep 2m distance Entrance and exit into school Fintrance Year 7 - 8:40 main entrance straight to form room Year 8 - 8:45 back gate straight to form room Year 9 - 8:50 main entrance straight to form room Year 10 - 9:00 main entrance straight to first lesson Year 11 - 9:00 back gate straight to first lesson Register to be taken every lesson and tutor period using the Bromcom system, unless otherwise advised.
-Students to use antibacterial dispenser when they enter the school and each classroom, and at end of day.
-Students / Parents to made aware of Entrance point via letter Antibacterial Gel stations at all Entrance points Staff teaching the students will be present in class on time to receive the students Hand sanitiser to be available at staff entrance and should be used on entrance and prior to exit
+Only 1 parent can drop off/collect their child - parents to remain in vehicles Signs outside indicating to keep 2m distance Entrance and Entrance Students / Parents to made aware of exit into school All students on school buses enter through main reception and wait on cafeteria tables until time for their year group to move on Year 7 - 8:40 main entrance straight to form room Year 8 - 8:45 back gate straight to form room Year 9 - 8:50 main entrance straight to form room Year 10 - 9:00 main entrance straight to first lesson Year 11 - 9:00 back gate straight to first lesson Register to be taken every lesson and tutor period using the Bromcom system, unless otherwise advised.
+Entrance point via letter Antibacterial Gel stations at all Entrance points Staff teaching the students will be present in class on time to receive the students Hand sanitiser to be available at staff entrance and should be used on entrance and prior to exit